 - REBEn requires review protocols to be registered in PROSPERO, https://www.crd.york.ac.uk/prospero/, or made available on a free-access website.

 - Authors should comply with the following guidelines to write each type of review (https://www.equator-network.org/):

 - Scoping Review: PRISMA ScR

 - Reflection – In-depth discursive formulation, focusing on concept or theoretical construct of Nursing or related area; or discussion on a specific topic, establishing analogies, presenting and analyzing different points of view, theoretical and/or practical.
 It must contain a maximum of ten (10) pages, including abstracts, maximum of 10 references and up to 4 authors.

-- Experience Report and/or Technological Innovation – Study describing a situation of technological practice and/or technological innovation (teaching, assistance, research or management/administration), intervention strategies and assessment of their effectiveness, of interest for professional performance.
+- Experience Report, Update and/or Technological Innovation – Study describing a situation of technological practice and/or technological innovation (teaching, assistance, research or management/administration), intervention strategies and assessment of their effectiveness, of interest for professional performance.
 It must contain a maximum of ten (10) pages, including abstracts, a maximum of 10 references and up to 4 authors.